neonwatty/youtube-gif-maker/README.md

-# YouTube gif maker

-Easily make and share GIFs of your favorite YouTube moments.
+# Easily make and share GIFs of your favorite YouTube moments using Python and AI.

 - [Using the app](#using-the-app)
 - [Install and run the app using Python](#install-and-run-the-app-using-python)